How to Register Your Teardrop Trailer

 If you are a Utah resident and plan on registering your Escapod in Utah, we can help save you that trip to the DMV!
 We will still give you a copy of your signed and paid invoice for your records, as well as issue you a 45-Day Temporary Permit so that you can drive your trailer off of the lot that day.

 As a dealership, we will collect your sales tax and all associated registration fees.
-We will have you fill out some necessary paperwork, but we’ll spare you that trip to the DMV and mail your license plate and title directly to your home address!
+We will have you fill out some necessary paperwork and submit the completed application to the Department of Motor Vehicles and we’ll spare you that trip!
+After that, we will mail your license plate and vehicle title directly to your home address!

 Things to Know Before Your Trip to the DMV